Dollabilliam/monte-carlo-dotnet/README.md

 This is a "happy path" service, so please play don't try any edge cases as those most likely aren't handled.

-You're able to configure how faster the QueueWorker runs by configuring its delay `WorkerDelay` in `appsettings.json`.
-If nothing is provided, the worker will run every 10000 ms.
+You're able to configure how faster the `QueueWorker` runs by configuring its delay `WorkerDelay` in `appsettings.json`.
+If nothing is provided, the worker will run every `10000 ms`.

 ## Design Remarks
 The `QueueWorker` deliberately handles one message at a time for simplicity and scaling.
 In the future, you could use n-workers and spawn them as needed to handle faster a throughput.